arup-group/elara/benchmarks.md

 Mode share and count benchmarks.

-Can be optionally grouped by agent attribute or filtered by destination activity if such data is availabe.
+Can be optionally grouped by agent attribute or filtered by destination activity if such data is available.

 ## trip_mode_shares_comparison